-Report a concern about a vulnerable adult in care to the confidential recipient
+Report a concern about a vulnerable adult in a HSE funded care service to the confidential recipient

 You may want to report a concern about a vulnerable adult in the care of the HSE or a HSE funded agency.

-You can do this through one of the following the Office of the Confidential Recipient.
+You can do this through the Office of the Confidential Recipient.